 What DASA training is required?

-All employees (including instructional and non-instructional staff) should receive DASA training on an annual basis.
+All employees (including instructional and non-instructional staff) should receive DASA training.
 The training should promote a positive school environment that is free from harassment, bullying and/or discrimination; and to discourage and respond to incidents of harassment, bullying, and/or discrimination on school property or at a school function, or off school property in the case of cyberbullying.
 The training should: